Storm Updates: Imelda Drenches Texas As Humberto Menaces Bermuda

 The storm had 65 mph maximum sustained winds as of 11 a.m.
 ET.

-"Lorena is forecast to cause heavy rain over portions of the Mexican states of Guerrero, Michoacan, Colima, and Jalisco during the next few days," the NHC says.
+"Lorena is forecast to cause heavy rain over portions of the Mexican states of Guerrero, Michoacan, Colima and Jalisco during the next few days," the NHC says.
 "This rainfall may produce life-threatening flash flooding and mudslides."